 Details will be provided in the role advert.

-For exercises using the skills and abilities criterion, you will need to complete a statement of suitability which provides evidence to demonstrate the criteria.
+For exercises using the skills and abilities, you will need to complete a statement of suitability to demonstrate that you meet the criteria.
 The statement of suitability is your opportunity to tell us about the experience and knowledge you have for the post.
-You must provide examples and evidence of why you feel your skills and experience are transferable to the post – and of the requisite level – and why they will enable you to perform effectively in the role.
+You must provide specific examples to evidence how your skills and experience are transferable to the post – and of the requisite level – and how they will enable you to perform effectively in the role.

 You might also be required to submit a brief CV and written work that further evidences how you meet the criteria, and there will be a career history section of the application.
 The statement of suitability should not simply be a reiteration of your career history.

 For some senior and leadership roles, you may be asked to provide a CV.
 You should use the CV as an opportunity to draw the panel’s attention to the standout moments in your career; in short, the CV should act as a highlights reel specifically pulling out the things that have provided you with the experience and skills necessary to apply for the role.